railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 select the default packaging type as a function of the quantities ordered.

 For example, if the customer wants to buy 30,000 batteries, the salesperson can select the package ``palette``.
-OpenERP will then propose the sale of 32,000 batteries, which corresponds to two palettes.
+OpenERP will then propose to sell 32,000 batteries, which corresponds to two palettes.
 Or the salesperson can select 75 packs.

 The available packages are defined in the product form, in the :guilabel:`Packaging` tab.
 The first item on the